ScreenAgent for Windows

 You can install ScreenAgent using a deployment tool or install manually on each agent's computer.

-If you're using a deployment tool, configure the installation to either:
+If you're using a deployment tool, configure the installation to one of the following:

 -